Nambili-Samuel/Artificial-Intelligence/README.md

 AI systems can operate independently, reducing the need for human intervention—a classic example being a self-driving car.
 However, in 2024, much of the AI community and AI-related innovations focus on breakthroughs in [generative AI](https://www.nvidia.com/en-us/glossary/generative-ai/) (gen AI), which can create original content like text, images, and videos.
 To understand generative AI, it’s helpful first to understand the foundational technologies of [machine learning](https://www.ibm.com/topics/machine-learning) (ML) and [deep learning](https://www.deeplearning.ai/), which underpin these tools.
 AI can also be categorized based on the methods used for training models.
 Below are the common types of learning techniques in AI:

 ### 1. Supervised Learning:
-- **Definition**: In supervised learning, the AI model is trained using labeled data, where the input data is paired with the correct output.
+- **Definition**: In [Supervised learning](https://cloud.google.com/discover/what-is-supervised-learning?hl=en), the AI model is trained using labeled data, where the input data is paired with the correct output.
 The model learns by comparing its predictions to the actual outcomes and adjusts based on errors.
 - **Examples**: Spam email classification, image recognition (e.g., identifying cats vs. dogs), and regression tasks like predicting house prices.
 - **Use Case**: It's ideal for problems where the desired output is known and available, and the goal is to learn a mapping from inputs to outputs.